MatteoWebDeveloper/CSS-Architecture/src/scss/development-procedure.md

 ```

 ## 3) Consolidate UI style
-The final step is when you replace those low level classes (because they contain few proprieties) with something is now considerate a consolidate UI.
-Component can have variants but it is recommended to keep just a few of them.
-You can recognize them because they use a specific naming convention 's_component--variation-name'.
+The last step is when you replace those low level classes (because they contain few proprieties) with something is now considerate a consolidate UI.
+Component classes can have variants but it is recommended to keep just a few of them, you can recognize them because they use a specific naming convention 'c_component--variation-name'.
 ```html
 <div class="text-center  c_card  c_card--secondary   t_text-bold"></div> // consolidate component
 ```

-Another important aspect of building css is to keep in mind the specificity of the classes.
+It is important building css keep in mind the specificity of the classes.
 I use single class selector and the properties are overwritten only because are positioned after other properties.
 The code specificity is the following:

+// Lower specificity
 * general
 * base
 * object